 Prague in the Winter, Visiting the Castle and Cathedral

-My wife and I didn’t have a lot of time to spend in Prague on our winter visit, unfortunately only two days, so we needed to make the best use of our time.
-On our first day, we boarded tram #22 to Prague Castle, and when we arrived at the castle were met by a beautiful view out over the city.
+My wife and I didn’t have a lot of time to spend in Prague on our winter visit.
+Unfortunately, we had only two days, so we needed to make the best use of our time.
+On our first day, we boarded tram #22 to Prague Castle.
+When we arrived at the castle we were rewarded with a beautiful view of the city.

 Since it was the low season, we found the crowds much smaller in Prague Castle than in the busy warmer months when there are long lines.
 (Noon is usually the busiest time in every season).
-Many people are drawn to the castle entrance for the changing of the guard.
+Many people come to the castle entrance for the changing of the guard.

 The castle was initially built in the ninth century but was continually added onto over the ensuing centuries.
 Now, according to Guinness World Records, it’s the largest ancient castle in the world, covering an area larger than seven football fields.
 It’s also likely the only castle you’ll ever visit where the lighting system was paid for by a rock group.
 (The Rolling Stones paid for an overhaul of the lighting in four of the castle’s ornate grand halls in 1995).

 Inside its walls are the Old Royal Palace (the seat of Bohemian kings since the 11th century), St. George’s Basilica (the city’s most beautiful Romanesque monument), and numerous other buildings, the most famous being St. Vitus’ Cathedral.
 It houses, among other things, the tomb of Good King Wenceslas.

 Before entering the Cathedral, we first went around to its right side to see the “Golden Portal.”
 It’s the original main entrance and is still open on special occasions.
 Its named for the beautiful 14th-century Venetian mosaic of “The Last Judgment” above it.